Clock icon

 What is Feline Miliary Dermatitis?

-The lesions are often itchy and can cause cats to scratch or bite at them, leading to further irritation and potential infection.
+The lesions tend to be itchy and can cause cats to scratch or bite at them, leading to self-excoriated lesions and potential skin infection.
 Miliary dermatitis in cats may be acute (short-term) or chronic (long-term).
-In most cases, it is a type of allergic reaction and we will discuss the common types next.

 Causes of Miliary Dermatitis in Cats

-Miliary dermatitis can be caused by various underlying factors, but it is common for cats with this condition to have cat allergies.
-Flea allergy is the most prevalent, followed by environmental allergies, and cat food allergies as the third most common cause of feline miliary dermatitis.
+There are many possible causes of miliary dermatitis, but the most common cause is allergies.
+Flea allergy is the most common, followed by environmental allergies and food allergies as the third most common cause of miliary dermatitis.

 Flea allergy dermatitis (FAD)